cloud-custodian/cloud-custodian/tools/c7n_policystream/README.md

   2018-08-12 12:37:01,275: c7n.policystream:INFO Streamed 7 policy changes
 ```

-Diff use case, output policies changes in the last commit
+Policy diff between two source and target revision specs.
+If source
+and target are not specified default revision selection is dependent
+on current working tree branch.
+The intent is for two use cases, if on
+a non-master branch then show the diff to master.
+If on master show
+the diff to previous commit on master.
+For repositories not using the
+`master` convention, please specify explicit source and target.

 ```
   $ python tools/ops/policystream.py diff -r foo -v
 ```

-Pull request use, output policies changes between two branches
+Pull request use, output policies changes between current branch and master.

 ```
   $ python tools/ops/policystream.py diff -r foo